PERMESSO DI SOGGIORNO

 Here you can download the Instruction for completing the forms (Modulo A, B, C, D, LS) to obtain the nulla osta al lavoro (work authorization).

-- Standard employment under contract (companies, bars, factories, etc.);
+- Standard employment (companies, bars, factories, etc.);

-- Seasonal work (up to 9 months in agriculture, tourism);
+- Seasonal work — up to 9 months (agriculture, tourism);

-- Specific categories — domestic work, family assistance (caregivers, cleaners);
+- Domestic work, family assistance (caregivers, cleaners);

 Required Documents

-- Completed Kit Poste (Modulo 1)
+- Completed Kit Poste (Modulo 1);

 - Copy of passport;